zillani/k8s-resources.bkp/CNCF/4-deployment-configs/readme.md

 Another complex config,

-Point to ponder: If you had one application ingesting data, but also want to archive, ingest into a data lake, and forward the data, how would you use persistent volume claims?
+_Point to ponder_: If you had one application ingesting data, but also want to archive, ingest into a data lake, and forward the data, how would you use persistent volume claims?

 ```bash
 volumeMounts: